-Prior to my academic career, I worked for two years as a data engineer designing crawlers and backend systems for social media monitoring processes in a startup company.
+Prior to my academic career I worked for two years as a data engineer designing backend systems for social media monitoring processes in a startup company.

-I am currently pursuing a PhD in Computer Science at the Universitat Pompeu Fabra.
-I obtained a Master of Science (M.Sc.) in Artificial Intelligence at the Universidad Nacional de Educación a Distancia – UNED in 2016, and a Master of Science (M.Sc.) in Computer Science & Engineering at the Universidad de Zaragoza in 2010, which included a full year as exchange student at Luleå Tekniska Universitet (Sweden).
+I am currently pursuing a PhD in Information and Communication Technologies at Universitat Pompeu Fabra.
+I obtained a MSc in Artificial Intelligence at Universidad Nacional de Educación a Distancia – UNED in 2016, and a BSc+MSc in Computer Science & Engineering at Universidad de Zaragoza in 2010, which included a full year as an exchange student at Luleå Tekniska Universitet.
 I also attended the 1st Summer School on Methods for Computational Social Science and the 1st Summer School of the Network of Excellence in Internet Science.

 Erdős number = 4